webovac/generator/readme.md

 ### Files

-Analyzes project files in App folder, compares to file configuration and creates, updates or remove files if needed.
+Analyzes project files in App and Build folders, compares to file configuration and creates, updates or remove files if needed.

 - `config/files/app.neon`